pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 - Qwen2-VL achieved the highest overall VideoQA accuracy.
 - Pretrained CLIP representations substantially outperformed both the evaluated self-supervised autoencoder representations and the hybrid CLIP–autoencoder representations.
 - Bilinear Fusion achieved the highest representation-based VideoQA accuracy.
-- Interaction Fusion surpassed the zero-shot cosine similarity baseline after supervised training.
+- Interaction Fusion surpassed the parameter-free cosine similarity baseline after supervised training.
 - Extending Interaction Fusion training from 20 to 100 epochs reduced training loss but also reduced validation accuracy, demonstrating overfitting rather than undertraining.
 - Increasing the autoencoder development experiment from 100 to 500 videos did not improve downstream VideoQA accuracy, indicating that representation quality rather than training-set size was the dominant limitation.
 - Across all representation-based experiments, semantic representation quality had a greater influence on downstream VideoQA performance than the choice of prediction method, indicating that representation quality is the primary determinant of representation-based VideoQA accuracy.